klukovki23/healthcare-on-the-go/README.md

 Connect via USB or WiFi using QR code in Android Studio

 6. Start the App
-npx expo run:android
+"npx expo run:android"
   This compiles a full native build and installs it on the device.